Questions may be directed to the Release of Information Unit at 734-936-5490

 Records of deceased patients may be released to the designated Personal Representative/Successor Personal Representative as stated in a written will or by the Probate court as either the Executor or Administrator of the deceased person’s estate; the beneficiary of the patient’s life insurance policy; and the Heir at Law (a person who is legally entitled by state law to inherit property of a deceased person when that person dies without a valid will).
 In addition to Authorization to Release Patient Information form, the Heir at Law should complete the Affidavit of Heir form below.

 Patients can pick up CDs of these exams from 6:00 a.m. - 9:00 p.m. at University Hospital (Floor B1, Room D240).
-Please call Radiology ahead at 734-936-4516 to allow time for the images to be prepared, or to arrange pickup outside of these hours.
+Please call Radiology at 734-936-4516 ahead of time to allow ample time for the images to be prepared, or to arrange pickup outside of these hours.

 Personal Health Record